 National weather services, such as the Met Office, rely heavily on the numerical weather models but still use their synoptic experience.
 Every 6 hours, the Met Office produces 24 hour forecast charts by taking the computer output and modifying it using subjective assessments of experienced forecasters.
 Every 12 hours they produce forecast charts for 48 and 72 hours ahead in the same general manner.
 The time may not be far off that all these forecast charts are issued straight from the computer.

 The Met Office issues, once a day, charts for 96 and 120 hours ahead. based on output not only from the Met Office computer output but also the results of other forecasts centres such as the European Centre at Reading, the US Weather Bureau and major European services.
 These 4 and 5 day predictions are, thus, a consensus view.
 Time will tell whether or not the results are statistically better than just taking the results of one computer model.

 Producing forecast weather charts is one matter.
 Getting the weather detail right is another question altogether.
 Much effort is being directed at using computer output to generate, directly, forecasts in word or graphical form.

-Short period - less than 12 hours - forecasts are still a problem area for three reasons.
+Short period - less than 12 hours - forecasts are still a problem area for several reasons.

-- First, and the least of our worries, very great computing power is needed to generate forecasts of the scale of the Tor Bay sea breeze (for example) or thunderstorm scale features.
+- Theleast of our worries, very great computing power is needed6 to generate forecasts of the scale of the Tor Bay sea breeze (for example) or thunderstorm scale features.

-- Secondly, there is the problem of how sailors would receive the enormous amount of information that would be available.
+- The practical problem of how sailors would receive the enormous amount of information that would be available.

-- Perhaps a third reason is how such detailed information would be used or even be useful to a leisure sailor.
+- Another practical problem is how such detailed information would be used or even be useful to a leisure sailor.